merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

                      --metadata metadata.txt
 ```

+{:.notice}
+Indeed there are many parameters in the help menu of this program for you to explore.

-Then you could ask anvi'o to create for each genome a FASTA file, an external gene calls file, and a functional annotations file:
+A successful completion of this command will result in a directory full of GenBank files.
+Then you can run this command to ask anvi'o to create from each of those files a FASTA file, an external gene calls file, and a functional annotations file:

 ``` bash
 anvi-script-process-genbank-metadata -m metadata.txt \